 See for yourself how Lubbock compares to other cities in Texas and across the United States, including cost of living, median home prices, utilities and more.

-Cost of Living and Utilities Source: C2ER - The Council for Community and Economic Research, 3rd Quarter 2016 Report (published October 2016)
+Cost of Living and Utilities Source: C2ER - The Council for Community and Economic Research, 2016 Annual Report (published February 2017)

 My LBK Story